gabes135/gabes135.github.io_old/_pitches/03-python.md

 ## Producing the Animated Flight Path
 The last step is to plot the data in a easy to digest, visually appealing manner to (A) ensure the process has accurately mapped the pitch trajectory and (B) produce a product that allows you to truly dig deeper into the Physics at play.

 The plotting library [matplotlib](https://matplotlib.org/) provides a great tool to plot data in 3D.
-It can be viewed dynamically, allowing the user to rotate the axes and view the pitch's flight path and differentangles, or statically at preset angles.
+It can be viewed dynamically, allowing the user to rotate the axes and view the pitch's flight path and different angles, or statically at preset angles.
 I've chosen to produce a graphic that displays the pitch in motion from three angles to show its vertical movement (z-axis), horizontal movement (x-axis), as well as straight on to most closely match what you'd see in a game broadcast.
 For pitches like Sliders, the view showing the horizontal movement is most fascinating, where as for Curvballs, the vertical movement is primarly of interest.
 I prefer the straight on view for pitches that snap back and paint the corners, such as the Two Seam Fastball shown in the introduction.

 The trajectories are animated using [matplotlib's animation class](https://matplotlib.org/3.1.1/api/animation_api.html), which allows you to easily export the pitch trajectory as an mp4 file.